 Either way, having an attorney examine an existing contract (for example, if you use this contract as your template), should be less expensive than having them draft one for you for scratch).

 The final part of your web development agreement package is an NDA, or Non-Disclosure Agreement.
-While not always necessary, it can be a good idea to provide this form to your client so they'll feel confident that you're not going to run away with their secrets.
+While not always necessary, it can be a good idea to provide this form to your client so they’ll feel confident that you’re not going to run away with their secrets.
 You can also use it to protect your own proprietary knowledge that you may put to use while working for your client.
-An NDA is used to keep any secret or proprietary knowledge under lock and key while you and your client work on your project.
+A mutual NDA (benefiting both sides) is used to keep any secret or proprietary knowledge under lock and key while you and your client work on your project.
 It prevents either one of you from benefiting from the project in a way that may competitively harm the other party down the road.
-For a limited time, we're including an NDA template in our web development contract template package at no additional charge.
+We recommend this mutual NDA by LegalZoom, which our readers can get for $14.95 for a limited time.

 Since we’ve gotten many questions regarding the difference between a “web design contract” and a “web development contract,” we’d like to put your mind at ease.
 This contract is interchange-able for just about any Web or Internet related profession.
 In fact, it can be used for any business – but is tailored towards Internet businesses, in particular, web design or development.
 You’ll find, as you can see in the sample contract page above, that the template is easy to adjust to your needs.
 It includes the base legal language that any contract should have, and then gives you the flexibility to add in specifics related to your particular line of business.

 Are you having your web design or development clients sign a contract?
 If so, where did you obtain your contract and how confident are you in it to protect you in case of a legal dispute?